Have you ever come across an odd Japanese phrase that just makes no sense whatsoever?

 English translation: Dumplings over flowers

-Everyone’s favorite dorama actually uses a 慣用句 to create the title: “花より男子” (or “Boys Over Flowers” in English).
+Everyone’s favorite Japanese drama actually uses a 慣用句 to create the title: “花より男子” (or “Boys Over Flowers” in English).
 This is a play on the phrase presented above, 花より団子, which translates as “dumplings over flowers” and indicates that one should value substance over form, or that useful items have more value than purely decorative ones.

 So in the timeless classic dorama “花より男子,” Domyouji falls in love with Makino precisely because she’s resourceful and practical rather than superficial.